 Powder: The Lando is really good in powder.
 The massive 1 inch (25 mm) setback is more than many dedicated powder boards.
 It doesn’t have a taper but many like to have double ender feel in powder but still like a big set back for easier float.
 The built in risers add to the powder performance because it makes the turn initiation quicker in tight spots than the Jamie Lynn boards.
 It’s not the fastest board we have ridden but it’s good in tight spots It really powers through thick deep snow which is hard to do.
 Light fluffy snow can be ridden on a camber twin but the thicker stuff requires a floaty board.
 Also the MTX side cut is very mellow (.5 MTX) so it doesn’t grab or get awkward in Powder or softer snow.
 If you want a more surfy tapered Lando then try the Brando by Lando.
 Both are excellent in powder but this has an entirely different feel and I’d rather be on the brando when it gets scary deep over the Lando but it’s no slouch by any means in dep powder.

 Turn Initiation and Carving– The Lando’s little risers at each mounting area make the turn initiation easier than it would be without it.
-The 157 is even easier than the 160.
-All the Phoenix Models (including the Brando) have a shallow side cut depth that make the board want to go straight more than turn.
-The shallow side cut handicaps the risers a bit but it’s better than it would be without risers.
-Short radius turns are a little sluggish and don’t seem to want to snap back and forth.
+The 157 is even easier than the 160 and feels really quick edge to edge.
+With the 160 short radius turns are a little sluggish and don’t seem to want to snap back and forth.
+It actually almost feels like a mid/wide to us.
 However Medium to wide radius turns are really fun and pretty rewarding for a hybrid rocker ride.
-Carving is a little bit more rewarding than you would think for hybrid rocker but if carving is most important then you want to go with the Lynn Phoenix with C3 BTX.
+Carving is a little bit more rewarding than you would think for hybrid rocker but it’s a little washy and requires you to squat like a gorilla to really get pressure on the camber in the tip/tail to hold it.
+If you ride with a surfy stance you might find this more washy.
+If carving is most important then you want to go with the Lynn Phoenix with C3 BTX.
 Still this isn’t bad at all for hybrid rocker ride.

 Speed: The stiff flex, fast base and stable platform (for a hybrid rocker board) make the Lando Phoenix a great board to bomb.
 It doesn’t have that loose feeling between the feet that most hybrid rocker boards give you when flat basing at high speeds.
 You sacrafice a little pop for this but in our opinion it’s totally worth it.
 The speed award goes to the Jamie Lynn C3 Camber due to it’s stabiltiy between the feet but the Lando is still surprisingly stable and is closer to the C3 Lynn than you would think.